vanvalenlab/kiosk-console/docs/ADVANCED_DOCUMENTATION.md

 Generally, the consumer for each Redis queue is scaled relative to the amount of items in that queue.
 The work is tallied in the `prometheus-redis-exporter`, the custom rule is defined in `prometheus-operator`, and the Horizontal Pod Autoscaler is created and configured to use the new rule in the `hpa.yaml` file.
 Please use custom metric `redis_consumer_key_ratio` as an example.

+#### Connecting custom consumers with the frontend

+Finally, in order to use the frontend interface to interact with your new consumer, you will need to add the new queue to the [`kiosk-frontend`](https://github.com/vanvalenlab/kiosk-frontend).
+Please consult its documentation for configuration details.

 ### Accessing cluster metrics and logging using OpenVPN

 #### Setting up OpenVPN